Can a Smart TV Get a Virus?

 1. Force-scan the TV and attached storage devices

 Most modern smart TVs have in-built antivirus software.
-Sure, it’s signature-based and wouldn’t make much of a difference in case of Advanced Persistent Threats, but still better than nothing.
+Sure, it’s signature-based and wouldn’t make much of a difference in the case of Advanced Persistent Threats, but still better than nothing.

 Keep in mind that your TV’s AV is not as sophisticated as the one on your computer.
 Certain functions like auto-scan or scheduled scans may not be available.
 So, it’s up to you to conduct periodical scans of your device.
 Here’s what to do: